harriott/vimfiles/keystrokes.md

     zz        " centre window on cursor
-    { or }    " move cursor to start or end of paragraph ( or )    " move cursor to start or end of sentence ~         " toggle case of selection
+    { or }    " move cursor to start or end of paragraph ( or )    " move cursor to start or end of sentence C-b       " back (=up) a page
-    \zz       " (mapped in my vimrc to) toggle the value of 'scrolloff' C-b       " back (=up) a page
     C-d       " down half a screen
     C-f       " forward (=down) a page
     C-u       " up half a screen
-    :(5,7)m0  " move line(s 5-7) to start
-    :#        " go to line #
-    :m-2      " That is, the current line is moved up one line :m+       " the current line is moved down one line
+    \zz       " (mapped in my vimrc to) toggle the value of 'scrolloff' ^         " jumps to first non-blank character
+    ``        " jump back (to position in current buffer where jumped from) `a        " jump to position (line and column) of mark a

 # search
     #                     " over a word highlights all exact instances, and jumps to last